MI-Akash/assignment3/README.md

 <h1>Assignment 3</h1>

-## All the codes are in the following folder
+## All the codes are in the following folders
 ```bash
 task_1_camera_calibration_ROS
 task_2_apply_camera_calibration_ROS